Although you can't treat bulimia on your own, in addition to professional treatment, follow these self-care tips for bulimia:

 - Be kind to yourself.
 Resist urges to weigh yourself or check yourself in the mirror frequently.
 These may do nothing but fuel your drive to maintain unhealthy habits.

 - Be cautious with exercise.
-Talk to your health care providers about what kind of physical activity, if any, is appropriate for you, especially if you exercise excessively to burn off post-binge calories.
+Talk to your health care provider about what kind of physical activity, if any, is appropriate for you, especially if you exercise excessively to burn off post-binge calories.

 - Sim LA, et al. Identification and treatment of eating disorders in the primary care setting.
 Mayo Clinic Proceedings.
 2010;85:746.